 United States, Canada, Brazil, Europe: the damage caused by drought and the water crisis is now plentiful.
 A state of affairs that worsens everything, obviously, even the final price of raw materials: if a crisis reduces (as it happened) the national production of wheat by almost 40% the consequences are heavy.

 This is how wheat and coffee (in Brazil worst drought for a century) have skyrocketed.
 The water crisis shows itself in all its drama and in real time.
-It is therefore only right to try to understand, in times of water scarcity, who are the greatest "wasteers" of this precious asset.
+It is therefore only right to try to understand, in times of water scarcity, who are the greatest "waste" of this precious asset.
 And the food industry is in first place.

 Water crisis, the food industry rides the tiger